tensorchord/VectorChord-bm25/tokenizer.md

 - `tokenizer_name` is case-sensitive.
 Make sure to use the exact name when calling the `tokenize` function.
 - `tokenizer_name` can only contain alphanumeric characters and underscores, and it must start with an alphabet.
 - `tokenizer_name` is unique.
 You cannot create two tokenizers with the same name.
+- The max legnth of a token in unicode tokenizer is `8191`.
+If a token is longer than this, it will be cut off to multiple tokens.
+If you need to support longer tokens, welcome to submit an issue [here](https://github.com/tensorchord/VectorChord-bm25/issues).

 ## Contribution